ultravioletrs/cube-docs/docs/developer-guide.md

 ## Customizing and Building the `cube-ai` UI Image

-This guide covers the steps required to customize the `cube-ai` UI, build a Docker image for it, and manually push it to GitHub Container Registry (GHCR).
+This guide covers the steps required to customize the `cube-ai` UI, build a Docker image for it, and push it to GitHub Container Registry (GHCR).

 ### Prerequisites